mercadopago/devsite-docs/guides/gateway/introduction.en.md

 # Gateway Mode

-MercadoPago offers you the possibility of operating with your own merchant numbers.
+Mercado Pago offers you the possibility of operating with your own merchant numbers.
 This processing mode is called Gateway.

 ##Considerations